 - Now, in the Exchange Admin center, select Recipients >> Migration.
 It will showcase the migration batch and the status is Syncing.
 When the migration completes, the status changes to Synced.

 Also Read: Google Workspace Migration Tool

 Want to Outsource or Automate the Google Workspace to Office 365 Migration?

 The methods seem simple enough at first but are all cumbersome during execution.
 It requires you to be completely attentive at all times.
 You can ease the burden and migrate required data items from Google Workspace to Office 365 by outsourcing the task to SysTools Cloud Migration Service.

-You can also use SysTools Google Apps to Office 365 Migration to automate the entire migration process, thus saving you from the hassle of such cumbersome methods.
+You can also use SysTools G Suite to Office 365 Migration Tool to automate the entire migration process, thus saving you from the hassle of such cumbersome methods.
 It will still remain a DIY technique but without any tedious manual steps.

 A Short Video Playlist to See the Complete Google Workspace to O365 Migration process using the software:

 5 Quick & Easy Steps to Migrate Google Workspace to Office 365

 Step 1.
 Download, install, and launch the software on your local Windows computer.
 Choose G Suite as the source and Office 365 as the destination migration platform.

 Step 2.
 Chose the required mailbox workload and apply the date filter for selective migration, based on a particular date range.
 Click on next to proceed.